 - A company may be ordered to re-file its financial statements

 - A company or individual respondents may be ordered to pay fines.

-If the SEC choses to file a civil complaint in federal court or if the Staff brings an administrative action, the charging document becomes public, which will create serious negative publicity for the company.
+If the SEC chooses to file a civil complaint in federal court or if the Staff brings an administrative action, the charging document becomes public, which will create serious negative publicity for the company.
 The SEC will also issue press releases with the filings of civil actions and makes all filing documents public.

-If you or your company are under investigation by the SEC or if you face a SEC administrative or enforcement action, call our experienced SEC defense attorneys.
+If you or your company are under investigation by the SEC or if you face an SEC administrative or enforcement action, call our experienced SEC defense attorneys.
 Joseph Potashnik and Associates PC is a boutique NYC law firm located in the Financial District.
 Our NYC SEC defense attorneys assist clients with all SEC issues including investigations, administrative action, and complex white-collar criminal litigation.